Bankruptcy may get rid of your debts, but its effects are severe and long-lasting

 - Protect certain assets, including certain amounts of clothing, furniture, and farming property, though this varies from province to province

-- Not all debts are eliminated, such as student loans less than seven years old, child support payments, and fines or penalties imposed by the courts
+- You cannot eliminate all debts.
+For example, student loans less than seven years old, child support payments, and fines or penalties imposed by the courts

 - Bankruptcy will show up on your credit report for at least seven years

 - Major purchases requiring debt, such as home or auto, will be delayed considerably

 Though it may be enticing to “cut and run” from your debts, declaring bankruptcy should be an absolute last resort if all other options will not work.
 Before you file for bankruptcy, contact Consolidated Credit at 1-888-294-3130 for a free consultation with a trained credit counsellor and they may be able to find an easier route to financial stability.